Safety Improvement Plan | Definition, Components, and Tips

 5. Implementation

-Effective implementation requires coordination, resources, and often a change management strategy to ensure that the new measures are adopted smoothly.
+Effective implementation requires coordination, resources, and often a change management strategy to ensure the new measures are adopted smoothly.

 6. Monitoring and Review